alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2019/ibn-uthaymeen/2019-11-19-who-are-the-salaf.md

 - [What is meant by the Salafi Methodology?](/what-is-meant-by-the-salafi-methodology) - Shaykh Salih al-Fawzan
 - [Is it correct to use the term 'Salafiyyah' in this day and age?](/audios/is-it-correct-to-use-the-term-salafiyyah) - Shaykh Ibn 'Uthaymeen
 - [Ruling on disbelieving in Salafiyyah](/audios/rule-on-disbelieving-in-salafiyyah/) - Shaykh Abdul-Muhsin al-Abbad
+- [Ruling on the Categorization of Salafism into 'Old' and 'New'](/salafiyyah-new-and-old/) - Shaykh Ahmad ibn Yahya al-Najmi

 ---